alibaba/Sentinel/README.md

 }
 ```

 So far the code modification is done.
+We also provide [annotation support module](https://github.com/alibaba/Sentinel/blob/master/sentinel-extension/sentinel-annotation-aspectj/README.md) to define resource easier.

 ### 3. Define Rules